 Generally, ancient grains are stone-ground and the flour is less refined.
 With a naturally balanced ratio of gluten, protein and starch, ancient grains are more digestible.
 For this reason, they are also less allergenic than other flours.
 However, they contain gluten, so they cannot be consumed by celiacs.
 However, by containing less, they slow down sensitization processes in non-allergic individuals.
 Of course, it must also taste good.
 The taste of these grains, rawer, is decidedly different from the refined ones.
 For the modern taste, increasingly looking for natural flavors, it is certainly a plus point.

-The concept of quality pasta lays, therefore, on the choice of raw materials.
+The concept of italian quality pasta lays, therefore, on the choice of raw materials.
 First, flour.
 Secondly, water and quality production chain.
 Without neglecting organic cultivation and perhaps the use or not of genetically modified grains.
 To choose a quality dry pasta, therefore, just read the instructions on the package.
 In addition to slow drying, bronze drawing, it is advisable to evaluate the origin of the grain.
 Which by Italian laws, must be indicated.
 Indeed, if you are looking for an authentic Italian product, you will probably prefer a 100% Italian product.
 From the cultivation of the grains used to the production to the package.

 Homemade pasta, the recipe as grandma commands